 The difference between these two kinds of testing God is faith.
 “Now faith is confidence in what we hope for and the assurance about what we do not see” (Hebrews 11:1).
 The Israelites at Massah tested God because they lacked faith in Him.
 The Israelites in Malachi’s day were invited to test God because they had faith in Him.

 Faith, by definition, takes risk.
 When true faith is present, obedience follows.
 It is that faith-inspired action of obedience that God loves.
-As seen in the example of Israel’s tithes and offerings, when we give out of our faith in who God is (faithful), He proves Himself to be just that.
+As seen in the example of Israel’s tithes and offerings, when we give out of our faith in who God is, He proves Himself to be faithful.
 By contrast, when we view God through our doubt and demand something of Him as a way of determining whether or not He can be trusted, we’re in danger of testing God (see Mark 8:11–12).